raLaaaa/goblog-example/README.md

 In case it can't find the user it will fire an error.
 If it does it stores the user into our session and returns.

 Now that we have a session and a user object the `ReceiveLogin` function calls `bcrypt.CompareHashAndPassword(user.HashedPassword, []byte(password))`.
-Since we only store hased password we need to compare a hashed password with our entered password.
+Since we only store hashed password we need to compare a hashed password with our entered password.
 Bcrypt does that for us.
 If the method does not return an error the entered password parameter and the hashed password stored in our database are equal.
 Therefore the login was successful.